Natural Upholstery Resources for Makers

 - There are two application options for cushions: (1) sew as separate cushion cover or (2) cut as a second layer along with cover fabric and treat both layers as one during construction.
 If you are constructing a separate cushion cover, it is recommended that the cover be slightly larger (about 1/2″ in each dimension) than the outer cushion cover, to allow the inner cushion to fill out the cushion and into the corners.

-- In general, the recommendation is to purchase the same amount of this 58-inch wide ticking fabric as 54-inch upholstery cover fabric for your project (this assumes you are using wool batting in place of polyester batting over the entire upholstered piece).
+- In general, the recommendation is to purchase the same amount of a 54+ inch wide ticking fabric as 54-inch upholstery cover fabric for your project (this assumes you are using wool batting in place of polyester batting over the entire upholstered piece).

 Organic Cotton Batting – replaces ‘conventional’ cotton upholstery batting

 - NOT for cushion wrap (except in some antique applications).
 Recommended as a replacement in some inner seat layer applications where ‘conventional’ cotton upholstery batting is used.
 See example photo here.

 - Used mainly as an upholstery foundation layer in ‘tight’ upholstery (upholstery that is attached to the frame).

 - A note about cotton upholstery batting if you’re not familiar with standard upholstery practices: this batting is for foundation use (around springs, over arms, etc), and is NOT commonly used as a cushion wrap.
 Be sure you don’t confuse the lightweight (wool or polyester) cushion-wrap batting with this heavier cotton batting.
 In most cases you won’t be using this batting for cushions (except in some antique cushions that use marshall springs).
 It is most often used in the base layers to create a dense padding, and to shape seats or backs around coil springs.